A Classic Divers Watch, The Seiko Diver SKX007

 But before we do, for those that didn’t see our first article in the Seiko series, here’s a brief breakdown of the history of Seiko…

-The premier Japanese brand have been creating both beautiful and functional watches since the late 1800’s, with the first wristwatch rolling out of production in the 1920’s.
-The extension of the word ‘Seiko’ roughly translates to the “House of Exquisite Workmanship” which is fitting given Seiko’s aim to create watches as stylish as it’s competitors with the everyday wearer benefiting from a functional and robust design.
+The premier Japanese brand has been creating both beautiful and functional watches since the late 1800s, with the first wristwatch rolling out of production in the 1920s.
+The extension of the word ‘Seiko’ roughly translates to the “House of Exquisite Workmanship” which is fitting given Seiko’s aim to create watches as stylish as its competitors with the everyday wearer benefiting from a functional and robust design.

-The Diver SKX007 is one of the diving industries most iconic watches.
-Steeped in rich history, its roots date all the way back to the 1960’s, where it began as a completely mechanical watch and took its inspiration from other early diving watches to provide stunning design, alongside robust and cutting edge underwater technology.
+The Diver SKX007 is one of the diving industry’s most iconic watches.
+Steeped in rich history, its roots date all the way back to the 1960s, when it began as a completely mechanical watch and took its inspiration from other early diving watches to provide stunning design, alongside robust and cutting-edge underwater technology.

-Fast forward over 50 years, the Diver range is still as popular as ever, with the SKX007 taking on numerous updates to ensure all models maintains it’s classic and much loved look and feel whilst being equipped with more modern specifications.
+Fast forward over 50 years, the Diver range is still as popular as ever, with the SKX007 taking on numerous updates to ensure all models maintain their classic and much-loved look and feel whilst being equipped with more modern specifications.
 Let’s break it down and explore what makes it such a fan favourite all these years on…

 Seiko Dials are instantly recognisable worldwide due to the simple and bold design style the brand is known for.
 The SKX007 doesn’t break the mould, with it’s simple black face contrasted against white, lume-filled hour markers.